Skip to footer content

 Frequently Asked Questions

-IronXL is a .NET Excel library that allows you to work with Excel documents without needing Microsoft Excel or Office Interop dependencies.
-It supports both .NET Framework and .NET Core and provides capabilities to write, manipulate, and read Excel files.
+IronXL allows you to work with Excel files without needing Microsoft Excel or Office Interop dependencies, making it ideal for server environments where installing Microsoft Office is not feasible.
+It supports both .NET Framework and .NET Core and handles both .XLS and .XLSX formats.

-You need to have .NET Core 3.1 or higher installed, a suitable IDE for .NET development like Microsoft Visual Studio, and a basic understanding of ASP.NET Core and Razor Pages.
+To set up an ASP.NET Core project for Excel operations, you need to have .NET Core 3.1 or higher, an IDE like Microsoft Visual Studio, and a basic understanding of ASP.NET Core and Razor Pages.
+Install the IronXL package from NuGet to start working with Excel files.

-How can I write data back to an Excel file?
+How can I edit and save changes to an Excel file in ASP.NET Core?

 Regan Pun